CERP Glossary | Commission for Continuing Education Provider Recognition

 Continuing education activities that are not directly related to a dentist’s professional work do not fall within the ADA CERP definition of continuing dental education.
 Although these activities may be worthwhile, continuing dental education activities related to a dentist's nonprofessional educational needs or interests—such as personal financial planning or physical fitness—are not considered continuing dental education by ADA CERP.

 COURSE: A type of continuing education activity; usually implies a planned and formally conducted learning experience.
-(See ACTIVITY, LIVE COURSE/ACTIVITY, ELECTRONICALLY MEDIATED LEARNING, SELF-INSTRUCTIONAL COURSE/ACTIVITY)
+(See ACTIVITY, BLENDED LEARNING ACTIVITY, LIVE COURSE/ACTIVITY, SELF-INSTRUCTIONAL COURSE/ACTIVITY)

-COURSE COMPLETION CODE: Also referred to as verification code.
-Random code, a portion of which is announced by program provider toward the end of each course to help verify that each participant has taken part in the entire course.
+COURSE COMPLETION CODE: An optional, random code, a portion of which is announced by program provider toward the end of each course to help verify that each participant has taken part in the entire course.
+Also referred to as a verification code.
+Providers may use other methods to verify participation.
+Course completion codes are not required by ADA CERP.

 DENTAL/MEDICAL EDUCATION OR COMMUNICATIONS COMPANY: Company whose sole purpose is to produce educational programs or communications for healthcare professionals.

-FINANCIAL RELATIONSHIPS: Any relationship in which an individual benefits by receiving a salary, royalty, intellectual property rights, consulting fee, honoraria, ownership interest, contracted research or other financial benefit.
-CCEPR considers relationships of the person involved in the CDE activity to include financial relationships of a family member.
-Relevant financial relationships must be disclosed to participants in CDE activities.
+Any relationship in which an individual benefits by receiving a salary, royalty, intellectual property rights, consulting fee, honoraria, ownership interest, contracted research or other financial benefit.
+Relevant financial relationships must be disclosed to participants in CE activities.
 (See RELEVANT FINANCIAL RELATIONSHIPS.)

 GOVERNMENTAL HEALTH AUTHORITY: A government or its designated entity responsible for health matters.

-INSTRUCTOR/AUTHOR: (also lecturer, faculty, faculty member): The person or persons responsible for the development and presentation of specific CDE course material for the intended audience.
+INSTRUCTOR/AUTHOR (also lecturer, faculty, faculty member): The person or persons responsible for the development and presentation of specific CE course material for the intended audience.

 LIVE COURSE/ACTIVITY: Continuing education courses that participants must attend (whether in person or virtually) in order to claim credit.
 Live courses can be offered in a variety of formats including national and local conferences, workshops, seminars, and live Internet-based conferences and teleconferences.